orsonteodoro/oiledmachine-overlay/docs/SUPPORT_MATRIX.md

 | pypy3_11 [3]         | Not supported (EOL)                   |                                                                |

-* [1] Available but not fully supported because the PYTHON_COMPAT removal of affected versions from eager removal in the distro and community overlays.
+* [1] Available but not fully supported because the PYTHON_COMPAT removal of affected versions by eager FAFO removal from distro and community overlays.
       This overlay may fork affected packages for AI stack stability.
 Forced PYTHON_COMPAT bumps (to Python 3.12 or any future minimum version bumps) may introduce DoS vulnerabilities (e.g. crash, broken boot/login),